 Cal: 235 Carbs: 25g Sugar: 6g Fat: 9.5g Protein: 18g

-I also picked up a tropical juice drink, which I thought could go one or two ways, either tasting like a drowning pineapple or so strong it gives you a headache.
+I also picked up a tropical juice drink, which I thought could go one or two ways.
+Either tasting like a drowning pineapple or so strong it gives you a headache.
 And my mother got to the drink before I could try it (and photograph it – thanks mum.) and she didn’t like it leaving me with not the highest of expectations but actually, I quite enjoyed it.
 Its a very subtle taste but not watery and is just light and refreshing.

 Once again, I’m very pleasantly surprised and I can’t complain, they have everything to a T – 5/5.

 I used to love M&S, then I suddenly just stopped going.
 But my return was not a pleasant one.
-I decided on a Crayfish and Mango Rice Salad and was not impressed at all.
+I went for a Crayfish and Mango Rice Salad and was not impressed at all.
 It was a very colourful, jam packed salad I’ll give them that, but with absolutely no flavour.
 And £4 for what tasted like nothing?
 No thank you.
 Obviously this is just my opinion but it didn’t fill me up or satisfy me.